fincs/FeOS/README.md

 The command prompt
 ------------------

-FeOS comes a command prompt utility that is run on startup.
+FeOS comes with a command prompt utility that is run on startup.
 It also ships with several Unix-like commands, courtesy of mtheall.
 Refer to the source code of each of them at `/apps/unixtools` for more information.

 The command prompt provides these pseudo-commands: